Video-ChatGPT: Towards Detailed Video Understanding via Large Vision and Language Models: Video-ChatGPT

 \subsection{Architecture}

 We use CLIP ViT-L/14, which is pretrained using large-scale visual instruction tuning in LLaVa, as the visual encoder.
 However, LLaVa visual encoder is meant for images, which we modify to capture spatiotemporal representations in videos.
 Given a video sample $V_i \in \mathbb{R}^{T \times H \times W \times C}$ with $T$ frames, the visual encoder generates temporal and spatial features.
 The visual encoder encodes the $T$ frames independently as a batch of images and produces frame-level embeddings $x_i \in \mathbb{R}^{T \times h \times w \times D}$, where $h=H/p, w=W/p$.
 Here p is the patch size (\ie 14 for ViT-L/14), and we represent the number of tokens as $N$, where $N = h \times w$.
-Frame-level embeddings are average-pooled along the temporal dimension to obtain a \textit{video-level temporal representation} $t_{i} \in \mathbb{R}^{N \times D}$.
-This operation, referred to as temporal pooling, implicitly incorporates temporal learning through the aggregation of multiple frames.
-Similarly, the frame-level embeddings are average-pooled along the spatial dimension to yield the \textit{video-level spatial representation} $z_{i} \in \mathbb{R}^{T \times D}$.
+Frame-level embeddings are average-pooled along the spatial dimension to obtain a \textit{video-level temporal representation} $t_{i} \in \mathbb{R}^{T \times D}$.
+This operation implicitly incorporates temporal learning through the aggregation of multiple frames.
+Similarly, the frame-level embeddings are average-pooled along the temporal dimension to yield the \textit{video-level spatial representation} $z_{i} \in \mathbb{R}^{N \times D}$.
 The temporal and spatial features are concatenated to obtain the video-level features $v_{i}$,

 A simple trainable linear layer $g$, projects these video-level features into the language decoder's embedding space, transforming them into corresponding language embedding tokens $Q_{v}$,

 Note that the function $g$ acts as an adapter and can be implemented with more complicated architectures as well.
 However, we opt for a simplistic design that gives competitive performance compared to more sophisticated choices in our experiments.
 The text queries are tokenized to the same dimensions, $Q_{t} \in \mathbb{R}^{L\times K}$.
 Here $L$ represents the length of text query.
 Finally, $Q_{v}$ is concatenated with $Q_{t}$ and input to the language decoder.